Gravitational waves from the early universe: Probing cosmology and BSM physics with the SGWB

-For example, we have the symmetry groups $G=SO(10)$ and $G^{'}=U(1)/SM$. $G\rightarrow G^{'}$ generates monopoles, $G^{'}\rightarrow SM$ generates cosmic strings, but $\pi_1(S0(10)/SM)=\mathbb{I}$.
+For example, if we have the symmetry groups $G=SO(10)$ and $G^{'}=U(1)/SM$, $G\rightarrow G^{'}$ generates monopoles, $G^{'}\rightarrow SM$ generates cosmic strings, but $\pi_1(S0(10)/SM)=\mathbb{I}$.
 Therefore, strings are not topologically stable, thus metastable.
 There are at least two decaying mechanisms.
 In the first mechanism, there is an initial population of monopoles and strings; then, the \emph{string-monopole gas} decays fast.
-In a second mechanism, relevant if inflation dilutes away the initial monopole population, strings can only decay via spontaneous Schwinger monopole production with a decay rate $\propto e^{-m^2/\mu}$, where $m$ is the monopole mass; then, these \emph{metastable strings} can emit gravitational waves \cite{Buchmuller:2019gfy}.
-At low frequencies, the spectrum is suppressed, and it cannot be excluded by the PTA bounds \cite{NANOGrav:2023hvm} while allowing for larger spectra at larger frequencies, which opens a discovery space for the LVK collaboration \cite{Buchmuller:2021mbb}.
+In a second mechanism, relevant if inflation dilutes away the initial monopole population, strings can only decay via spontaneous Schwinger monopole production with a decay rate $\propto e^{-m^2/\mu}$, where $m$ is the monopole mass; then, these \emph{metastable strings} can emit GWs \cite{Buchmuller:2019gfy}.
+At low frequencies, the spectrum $\Omega_{\rm GW}$ is suppressed at low $f$ and it cannot be excluded by the PTA bounds \cite{NANOGrav:2023hvm}, while allowing for larger spectra at larger frequencies, which opens a discovery space for the LISA and LVK collaborations \cite{Buchmuller:2021mbb}.
 See a recent review on metastable strings in \cite{Buchmuller:2023aus} and a search with the latest NANOGrav 15-year dataset in \cite{NANOGrav:2023hvm}.